Gail Carson Levine

 Gail Carson Levine (born September 17, 1947) is an American author of young adult books.
-Her second novel, Ella Enchanted, received a Newbery Honor in 1998.
+Her first novel, Ella Enchanted, received a Newbery Honor in 1998.

 Early life

-Levine grew up in New York City, New York.
+Levine grew up in New York City, New York in a Jewish family.
 She credits her parents David and Sylvia for her creative streak.
 Her father, whose childhood in the Hebrew Orphan Asylum of New York provided inspiration for her story Dave at Night, owned a commercial art studio, and her mother was a teacher who wrote plays for her students to perform.
 Her older sister, Rani, her senior by five years, became a painter.

 As a child, Levine read avidly; her favorite book was James M. Barrie's Peter Pan, and she also enjoyed the works of Louisa May Alcott and L. M. Montgomery.
 She initially aspired to be an actress and painter, and participated in theater troupes before losing interest in acting.

 In 1967, she married David Levine.
 She majored in philosophy at New York's City College, where she received her B.A. in 1969.
 She spent the next 27 years working for the government of the state of New York, mainly as a welfare administrator, helping people find jobs.
 She also has an Airedale Terrier named Reggie.